 That is all, and it would take approximately 25-30 minutes at the most (for 5 sets), outside of warm-up.

-Warming up correctly is very important.
-The major cause of injury in the weights room is either a complete lack of warm-up or doing the wrong one.
-In this example here, we can keep it fairly simple though: I would recommend using the same weight, doing some 5 reps for each exercise in a row.
+Warming up is very important.
+The primary cause of injury in the weights room is either a complete lack of warm-up or doing the wrong one.
+In this example here, we can keep it relatively simple though: I would recommend using the same weight, doing some five reps for each exercise in a row.
 Then take a breather for a minute and away we go.
-That is alright here since the intensity (the weight) is fairly low, and consequently so is the injury risk.
+That is alright here since the intensity (the weight) is relatively low, and consequently so is the injury risk.

 How much weight?